Get started with Explore

 Start here

-Install the Explore CLI
+Install the Explore CLI in your workspace terminal

 gem install exploremyprofile